Azure/azure-openapi-validator/docs/rules.md

 ### LroExtension

 Operations with a 202 response should specify `x-ms-long-running-operation: true`.
+GET operation is excluded from the validation as GET will have 202 only if it is a polling action & hence x-ms-long-running-operation wouldn't be defined

 Please refer to [lro-extension.md](./lro-extension.md) for details.